lukebrody/simple-react-transition/README.md

 The `mount` animation stage occurs when the component has just been added to the DOM.

-Typically during the `mount` stage, you render the component as the start of its adding animation.
+Typically during the `mount` stage, you render the component at the start of its adding animation.

 ### `add`

 The `add` stage occurs while the adding animation for the component is executing.

+During the `add` stage, you'd typically initiate your adding animation.
+Often, you are transitioning to the `stable` state.
+Ensure that the renderer's `duration('add')` is the same as your `transition` length during this phase.
+Otherwise, the component may be transitioned to `stable` prematurely.

 ### `stable`